luisloorcortez/Orquestation/load balancer and db for wordpress/README.md

 # nginx load balancer and db for wordpress.
-## In this folder you can find the faollowing files:
+## In this folder you can find the following files:

 ### docker-compose: This file has the following features: